CITRAS: Covariate-Informed Transformer for Time Series Forecasting: Introduction

-In summary, our contributions are as follows: \begin{itemize} \item To fully utilize the rich context offered by covariates, we extend the decoder-only Transformer to flexibly accommodate observed covariates and known covariates while fully maintaining its original strong autoregressive capability. \item Our model, CITRAS, introduces two novel mechanisms into the cross-variate attention module.
-Attention Score Smoothing captures locally accurate patch-wise dependencies and refines them into global variate-level dependencies, while KV Shift seamlessly integrates future covariates based on the obtained dependencies. \item Experimentally, CITRAS outperforms state-of-the-art models on thirteen benchmarks from both covariate-informed and multivariate settings, demonstrating its versatile ability to leverage cross-variate and cross-time dependencies for improved forecasting accuracy. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item To effectively exploit the external impacts represented by covariates, we extend the decoder-only Transformer to flexibly accommodate observed covariates and known covariates while fully maintaining its original strong autoregressive capability. \item Our model, CITRAS, introduces two novel mechanisms into the cross-variate attention module.
+Attention Score Smoothing captures locally accurate patch-wise dependencies and refines them into global variate-level dependencies, while KV Shift seamlessly integrates future information from known covariates based on the obtained dependencies. \item Experimentally, CITRAS demonstrates strong forecasting performance in both covariate-informed and multivariate settings, ranking first more frequently than other state-of-the-art models by effectively leveraging cross-variate and cross-time dependencies. \end{itemize}